aakashdinkarh/content-tracker/README.md

 4. **Chrome Notification**:
    - Ensure that Chrome notifications are enabled on your device for this to work.

+5. **Page-Specific**:
+   - Only tracks the current page.
+Other pages are not affected.

 ## **Usage**
 1. Open a webpage where you'd like to monitor content.
 2. Enter the text you'd like to track in the extension popup.